 Preheat to 350 F and prepare a loaf pan with nonstick cooking spray and parchment paper.

-Bake uncovered for 90 minutes.
+Step 6: Bake uncovered for 90 minutes.
 If you think the top of your banana bread is getting too dark, go ahead and lightly cover it with foil to avoid it getting too dark.
-I personally don’t mind it getting a bit dark, those crunchy corners are my fav!

 With this recipe, you could make regular-sized muffins, mini muffins, or even mini loaves.